 Cheryl Christine is a well-known artist on Hilton Head Island, South Carolina.
-She's a favorite among locals and one of the island's most renowned artists for her versatility as a composer, jazz vocalist, flutist, and pianist.
-Cheryl is frequently seen at prominent entertainment venues such as the Harbour Town Yacht Club in Hilton Head City, South Carolina.
+She's a favorite among locals and one of the island's most renowned artists for her versatility as a composer, jazz vocalist, flautist, and pianist.
+Cheryl is frequently seen at prominent entertainment venues such as the Harbour Town Yacht Club in Hilton Head Isl., SC. and sings, with the Hilton Head Big Band, Margaritaville, Country Clubs, Greenbrier in W. Va., etc.

-Cheryl Christine is the former owner and pianist of LeCabaret Piano Bar on Hilton Head Island.
-Though she is unaware of it, Cheryl retains a Minnesota twang in her voice.
-When she performs a song from her "songbook," which includes everything from the Big Band era to Rascal Flatts and Lady Gaga.
+Cheryl Christine is the former owner and pianist of LeCabaret Piano Bar, and co-owner of Casablanca Piano Bar on Hilton Head Island.
+When she performs a song from her "songbook," which includes everything from the Big Band era, the American Songbook, to Etta James to Alicia Keys!

 She began to play the flute when she was eight years old, and during junior high and high school, Cheryl won numerous district and regional competitions, winning top merit for classical flute solos and duets in her Jr. and Sr. years.
 She was a member of the St. Paul Youth Symphony as well as a baritone saxist.